appcircleio/appcircle-cli/README.md

 ```
 CURL_LOGGING= appcircle
 ```
+## How to Configure your Appcircle CLI environment?
+- Using the Appcircle CLI, add your custom configuration for self-hosted Appcircle

+        appcircle config add self_env
+        appcircle config set API_HOSTNAME https://api.your.appcircle.io
+        appcircle config set AUTH_HOSTNAME https://auth.your.appcircle.io

+- You can change current configuration enviroment using `appcircle config current default`
+- You can set all these settings via interactive mode `appcircle -i`
+- Print help of config command `appcircle config -h`

 ## How to Connect your Appcircle Account within CLI?
 - [Generate a personal access token from the Appcircle dashboard](https://docs.appcircle.io/appcircle-api/api-authentication)